31757/VijaygowthamCollobration/README.md

 #A new way of chatting with people

-#Backend is a maven project
+#Backend is a maven project---vanuchatserver

-#Frontend is a Dynamic web project
+#Frontend is a Dynamic web project---vanufront